Academic Public Health training: Regional guidance for Academic and Educational supervisors and Public Health Specialty Registrars in the South West

 Within each of the three academic centres there is a nominated trainer who acts as the lead for that centre.
 This is equivalent to the specialty tutor at service locations.
 In the South West the respective roles are currently held by Ruth Kipping (UoB), David Evans (UWE) and Iain Lang (UoE).
 They should have a “light touch” overview of all specialty registrars in their centre and will allocate supervisors to new specialty registrars.

 They may also be asked to review the academic needs of new specialty registrars who have either done a Masters a long time ago or have done an unconventional masters programme and so may require further training in some topics e.g. epidemiology.
 Specifically the Training Programme Director will seek the academic supervisor’s advice on meeting the specialty registrar’s learning needs for passing DFPH.
 The issue of whether such a specialty registrar is given a full five year or shortened (4.5 year contract) will need to be discussed with the educational supervisor and any recommendations made to the training programme director.

 Additional supervisor support with difficulties in training at academic locations

 It is important that both supervisor and specialty registrars understand their respective roles and duties.
 We believe the following guidance will facilitate this process by making it more explicit and standardised.
 However, there may be occasions where there are problems with this relationship or there may be conflicts of interest.
 It is therefore important that specialty registrars are aware of where to seek advice and help in these circumstances.
-The default person would be the Public Health lead at that location.
-If however this person is also the academic supervisor then there needs to be a second independent nominated supervisor, usually someone who is relatively experienced.
-We suggest that this is organised and agreed from the outset and that all parties are aware of this arrangement.
-Finally a specialty registrar can always seek advice from the training programme director.
+The default person would be the Public Health Specialty Tutor at that location.
+If the supervisor is also the Specialty Tutor then the matter will be referred for further investigation to the Head of School/TPD who will identify an appropriate person to investigate the concern, take action and subsequently monitor the action.
+Please see the raising concerns policy for more information.

 Frequency and purpose of meetings